 We will now walk you through the form step-by-step and clearly explain each part and how to fill it out.
 This will ensure you only fill in the parts you need to, and therefore only certify what you actually need to certify – possibly saving you from a lawsuit in the future.

 We want you to install stair nosing once and only once.
 We often have to tell builders to remove stair nosing and refit them to comply with code requirements.

 Here are the 6 critical issues about stair nosing;

-Must contain a luminance contrast strip not less than 50 mm and not more than 75 mm.
+- Must contain a luminance contrast strip not less than 50 mm or more than 75 mm.

 Exempt, self-assessable, assessable, compliance, prohibited.
 All these words refer to development approval categories in Queensland, and it is essential to know which category your project belongs to before you begin planning.
 So how do you determine which category, and how will the result affect your proposed development?
 Here is The Oil Stone’s brief explanation.